aosabook/500lines/contingent/contingent.markdown

 We now have a way for Contingent to keep track of tasks and the relationships between them.
-If we look more closely at Figure 2, however, we see that it is actually a little hand-wavy and vague:
+If we look more closely at \aosafigref{500l.contingent.graph2}, however, we see that it is actually a little hand-wavy and vague:
 *how* is `api.html` produced from `api.rst`?
 How do we know that `index.html` needs the title from the tutorial?